Alexi Murdoch

-Alexi Murdoch (born 27 December 1973) is a British folk musician and songwriter.
+Alexi Murdoch (born 27 December 1973) is an English folk musician and songwriter.
 Since his debut in 2002, Murdoch has released two LPs and one EP.
 His music has been featured in numerous television shows and films.

 Early life and education

-Murdoch was born in London to a Greek father and Louise Cordet, an English singer, and lived in Greece until he was ten, when his family settled in Scotland.
+Alexi Murdoch was born in London to an English mother, singer Louise Cordet, and a Greek father and lived in Greece until the age of ten, when his family settled in Scotland.

 Murdoch moved to the United States in 1992 to study at Duke University, before moving to Los Angeles, California to live with his then girlfriend.

 Career

 He first gained attention when Nic Harcourt began playing his music on KCRW.
 Despite increased interest, Murdoch largely turned down advances from record labels and continued to release his music independently.

 Four Songs

 He self-released the EP Four Songs through independent record stores and website CD Baby in November 2002.
 CD Baby sold over 50,000 copies of the release, becoming the site's all-time best-selling record.

 In 2003, he performed at the South by Southwest (SXSW) Music Conference and that year's Sundance Film Festival, and, in 2004, at the Hollywood Reporter/Billboard Film & TV Music Conference.
 In 2004, the song "Orange Sky" from the EP also became the most-played song on Philadelphia indie station WXPN.